Latroids and code invariants

 \begin{proposition}[{\cite[Lemma 2.12]{gorla2022generalized}}] Let $D\subseteq C\subseteq R^n$ be two $R$-linear codes.
 Then \begin{enumerate} \item $d_1(\Cc)=\minwt(\Cc)$, \item $d_r(\Dd)\geq d_r(\Cc)$ for $r\in[\min\{M(\Dd),M(\Cc)\}]$, \item $d_{r+1}(\Cc)\geq d_{r}(\Cc)$ for $r\in[M(\Cc)-1]$, \item $d_r(\Cc)=\min\{\lvert\supp(\Dd)\rvert:D\subseteq\Cc\text{ and }M(\Dd)\geq r\}$ for $r\in [M(\Cc)]$. \end{enumerate} \end{proposition}

 One of the reasons for the interest in generalized Hamming weights is that they are invariant under code-equivalence.
-Here, we prove that this is the case also for $R$-linear codes.
-We start by defining a notion of equivalence between $R$-linear codes.
+Here, we prove that this is also the case for $R$-linear codes.
+We start by defining equivalence between $R$-linear codes.

 \begin{definition} An {\bf isometry } between $R$-linear codes is an $R$-module isomorphism $\varphi:\Cc_1\rightarrow \Cc_2$ that preserves the weight, i.e., such that $\wt(v)=\wt(\varphi(v))$ for all $v\in \Cc_1$.
 Two $R$-linear codes $\Cc_1$ and $\Cc_2$ in $R^n$ are {\bf equivalent } if there exists an isometry $\varphi:R^n\rightarrow R^n$ that maps $\Cc_1$ to $\Cc_2$. \end{definition}